4 Keys to Success for Women Leaders

 Women's Leadership Topics & Themes Worth Exploring

-For today’s women leaders, success is about more than maintaining balance, breaking barriers, and achieving professional goals.
-Burdened by the effects of the global pandemic and its aftermath, many women are feeling spread thin, burnt out, and deeply torn between caregiving responsibilities and work.
+For women leaders today, success is about more than maintaining balance, breaking barriers, and achieving professional goals.
+Burdened by the effects of the global pandemic and its aftermath, many women are still feeling spread thin, burnt out, and deeply torn between caregiving responsibilities and work.

-In the past 2 years, women’s labor force participation has dropped to its lowest level in over 3 decades, and many organizations are struggling to retain and regain the women that have been disproportionately leaving the workforce.
+During the pandemic, women’s labor force participation dipped to its lowest level in over 3 decades, and although numbers are back up again now to pre-pandemic levels, many organizations are still struggling to retain and regain the women who were disproportionately leaving the workforce.

-So before we explore the themes that emerged from our research on what an individual woman can do to bolster her own personal chances of success, we first want to emphasize our belief that the larger culture in which she operates will have a direct effect on her ability to succeed.
+So before we explore these women’s leadership themes that emerged from our research on what an individual woman can do to bolster her own personal chances of success, we first want to emphasize our belief that the larger culture in which a woman operates will have a direct effect on her ability to succeed.

-That’s why we say that the most effective investments in women’s leadership take a dual-pronged approach, with a simultaneous focus on providing equitable opportunities and a sense of belonging, and on ensuring that development programs address important women’s leadership topics and equip individual women to recognize and embrace the themes that will enable them to thrive.
+That’s why we say that the most effective investments in women’s leadership take a dual-pronged approach, with a simultaneous focus on increasing equity, providing support, and building a sense of belonging at work, while also ensuring that any development opportunities address important women’s leadership topics and equip individual women to recognize and embrace the themes that will enable them to thrive.

-Most importantly, enterprise initiatives to support and develop women leaders (or diversity programs in general) are more likely to be long-lasting and successful when they include a focus on prioritizing equity.
-Equity is such a critical and foundational piece of the puzzle that we urge organizations to reframe DEI efforts as EDI efforts to kick-start diversity & inclusion initiatives with a focus on equity.
+Most importantly, enterprise initiatives to support and develop women leaders (or diversity programs in general) are more likely to be long-lasting and successful when they include a focus on increasing equity.
+Equity is such a critical and foundational piece of the DEI puzzle that at CCL, we urge organizations to reframe DEI efforts as EDI efforts to prioritize equity first.

 infographic showing the 4 keys to success for women leaders highlighting the importance of women’s leadership topics

-A Closer Look at the 4 Keys to Success for Individual Women
+The 4 Keys to Success for Individual Women Leaders

 1. Agency.